How To Make Organic Paint For Kids

 Pigments are either mineral or plant based.
 Mineral materials are from rocks or clay, and plant-based materials are leaves, flowers, fruits, and vegetables.

-The difference between colored mediums like ink, paint, and dye comes down to the binders that they’re processed with.
+The difference between colored mediums like ink, paint, and dye comes down to the binders.
 Binders can come from plants, animal fat, or man-made synthetic material.
 A binder is the glue that holds the pigmented color together to lay on a surface.

 • Inks are usually water-based and combined with water.